 GXV: The Adventure Truck has been designed as an economical solution to the overland community from years of world travel experience, giving it industry leading quality and durability.
 The 30 millimeter closed cell foam construction is also superior to the fiberglass over balsa wood construction used by many body manufacturers, which is subject to rot.
 Want something larger for more travelers, more capacities or just more space?
 Global X Vehicles also manufactures a complete model lineup for a wide variety of truck chassis, to meet more travelers needs, instead of making the travelers’ needs “fit” the vehicle.

 GXV: Each Adventure Truck is handled from beginning to end through our Springfield, Missouri headquarters located in the Missouri Ozarks.
-Readers can start by researching our website at https://www.adventuretrucks.com, call our friendly staff at (417)-582-5050, or email at [email protected] for more information.
-Readers are encouraged to schedule a visit to our facility for a tour and review of on-site vehicles.
+Readers can start by researching our website or can schedule a tour of our facility.

 GXV: Completed delivery times can depend on many variables including chassis availability.
 Typical delivery times for the Adventure Truck usually run about three to four months after the receipt of chassis.